About the programme

 BridgeAI is an Innovate UK national programme seeking to stimulate the adoption of Artificial Intelligence (AI) and Machine Learning (ML) technologies in targeted sectors of the UK economy that have the highest growth potential for AI use cases – Agriculture, Creative, Transport, and Construction.

-The programme is jointly delivered by Digital Catapult, Innovate UK KTN, The Alan Turing Institute, and Hartree Centre.
-More information can be found here.
+BridgeAI is jointly delivered by Innovate UK KTN, Digital Catapult, The Alan Turing Institute, British Standards Institute and the Hartree Centre and funded by Innovate UK.
+More information about the programme can be found here.

 • How does the FutureScope BridgeAI Acceleration Programme fit into the broader BridgeAI programme framework?

-The FutureScope BridgeAI Acceleration Programme is a 12-week accelerator delivered by Digital Catapult, funded by Innovate UK, as part of the activities in the BridgeAI programme.
+The FutureScope High Growth AI Accelerator for Innovate UK BridgeAI is a 14-week accelerator delivered by Digital Catapult, funded by Innovate UK, as part of the activities in the BridgeAI programme.

-It is targeted at UK-registered startups and SMEs to help them develop responsible, ethical, and desirable AI and ML deep-tech solutions in the Creative, Agriculture, Transport, and Construction sectors.
+It is targeted at UK-registered startups and SMEs to help them develop responsible, ethical, and desirable AI and ML deep-tech solutions in the Transport sector.

 • What are the benefits of BridgeAI Accelerator Programme?